 2. Set a date and time frame

 Experience shows that any task will fill the time frame allotted to it.
-A concept called Parkinson’s Law explains this well: Work expands so as to fill the time available for its completion.
+A concept called Parkinson’s Law explains this well: Work expands to fill the time available for its completion.
 That is why it is so important to set a date to do it and a time frame in which to complete the task.

 You’ll feel relieved and most likely satisfied with accomplishing something.

 4. Be aware